On this page

 Why should I check ADP before using OAP funds for devices

 This matters for communication devices especially.
-Always check ADP coverage before purchasing with OAP dollars.
+Check ADP coverage before purchasing with OAP dollars.

 ADP is an Ontario provincial program that helps people with long term physical disabilities pay for customized equipment.
 The program typically covers 75% of the approved price.
 Your income does not matter.